veyselarslan12/product-name-generator/README.md

 # product-name-generator

 ## Description
 * This project is a simple web application that generates products name using the OpenAI API.
-The application allows users to input a prompt and receive a list of generated questions in response.
+The application allows users to input a prompt and receive a list of generated product names.

 ## Installation
 * Clone the repository